 b) Crema Huéscar.The quarrys is located in the province of Granada.
 There are two companies which work with this material.
 This material is very similar to Crema Marfil.

 c) Crema Loja.
 The quarries are located in the province of Granada.
 According to the degree of crystalization, the presence of fossils, intraclasts or structures, they are also denominated Crema Nácar, Crema Real, Crema Tabaco, Crema Aduana.

 d) Crema Ibérico.
 Another name of this material is Eneus and is traditionally known as Crema Ventaquemada.

 e) Crema Quivas.
 The quarries are located in the province of Murcia.
 Aesthetically this material shows some presence of fossils and fissures of calcite.
 Three companies exploit this material.

 f) Crema Perla and Crema Perla Marina.
 This is a material extracted in the province of Murcia.
 It is a rock of soft beige tones with high degree of polish.
 The tones are very homogenous and the quarry allows the extraction of blocks of big size.

 g) Crema Levante.
 This is a variety of the previous material but with more intense beige shade.

 h) Beige Romano.
 The quarry is located in the province of Alicante and this material is basically a variety of Spanish Gold in beige tones.

-The varieties of beige limestone of yellow tones are the following:
+Varieties of Spanish beige limestone of yellow tones

 a) Crema Cenia.
 Located in the province of Tarragona, the quarries have been exploited with underground mines.
 The material allows for flamed surface treatment.